NBSC-Innovations/student-ui/guide.md

 2. **Flexible Joining**: Can join sections with or without linked courses
 3. **Mobile-Friendly**: Schedule, netiquette, and leave options display as modals on mobile
 4. **Proper Data Display**: Enrolled subjects show correct course information in profile
+5. **COR Re-upload Handling**: When students re-upload their COR, the system automatically joins new sections based on the updated schedule and removes enrollments from previous sections not in the new COR

 ## Summary